 The manufacturer must send test plans for pre-approval by CARB’s Executive Officer a minimum of 30 calendar days prior to testing for each vehicle tested.
 Test plans, notifications, and communications related to this subsection must be sent to: iuvp@arb.ca.gov

-4.3.1 Test plans must include but are not limited to the following vehicle, engine, OBD/MIL, maintenance, and PEMS system information outlined in the following bulleted list:
+4.3.1 Test plans must include the following vehicle, engine, OBD/MIL, maintenance, and PEMS system information:

 * * * * *

 4.3.2 The manufacturer must identify weather or logistical circumstances making the cold start requirements infeasible for the particular test.
 If a manufacturer believes that conditions may be infeasible to meet the cold start requirements (for example, due to ambient temperatures that are too high or fleet procedures), the manufacturer may request approval from the Executive Officer to begin the test sampling period without a cold start.
 The Executive Officer will approve said request if he or she determines that the identified circumstances will not allow the manufacturer to meet the cold start test requirements.
-In assessing the request, the Executive Officer will reply on information provided by the manufacturer and his or her engineering judgment.
+In assessing the request, the Executive Officer will reply based on information provided by the manufacturer and his or her engineering judgment.

 * * * * *

-CARB Authority to Test for In-use Compliance
+CARB Authority to Test for In-use Compliance.

-The CARB Executive Officer is authorized to conduct In-use Compliance testing using the appropriate procedures in title 13, CCR, §1961.4, to identify vehicles that fail to conform to the applicable emission standards in this Part I, section I.4 of the MAW in-use test procedures, and to take corrective action against the manufacturers of such vehicles based on the results of this testing.
+The Executive Officer is authorized to conduct in-use compliance testing to identify vehicles that fail to conform to the applicable emission standards in this Part I, section I.4 of the MAW in-use test procedures, and to take corrective action against the manufacturers of such vehicles based on the results of this testing.
+The Executive Officer may conduct testing under any operating conditions where the emission standards apply as reasonably necessary to confirm compliance with any regulatory provision.
+Such testing imposes no additional responsibilities on the manufacturer and is undertaken solely by CARB for assessing compliance.
+Testing by the Executive Officer is not subject to the restrictions imposed on manufacturer self-testing under sections I.4.1.4, I.4.1.6, and I.4.1.9.1.

 * * * * *